-Our founders laid out the following as the five areas of focus – in sum, the Foundation’s purpose – and they have guided us since its inception:
+Our founders laid out the following as the Foundation’s five areas of focus, which have guided us since its inception:

-Establishment, conservation and preservation of parks and open space for public use
+- Establishment, conservation and preservation of public parks and open spaces

-Care facilities for domestic and wild animals and birds
+- Care facilities for domestic and wild animals

 We work to interpret our founders’ intent within the context of the present day, adapting as conditions change and circumstances warrant.
-See below for our current focus areas and priorities, which will continue to evolve over time.
+See below for our current interpretations and priorities, which will continue to evolve over time.

 We are primarily interested in making investments that benefit one or more of the following geographic regions: greater Houston, central Texas and southwestern Colorado, as well as efforts of statewide significance in Texas.